 Hannover/Guangzhou.
-On 4 and 5 December 2018, Deutsche Messe is staging the LIGNA.Conference in Guangzhou in the run-up to the China Shunde International Woodworking Machinery Fair (Lunjiao), which is held in the neighboring city of Foshan.
-Guangzhou and Foshan are located in Guangdong Province in southeastern China, the epicenter of China's booming furniture industry.
+On 4 and 5 December 2018, Deutsche Messe is staging the LIGNA.Conference in Guangzhou.
+Immediately thereafter, the China Shunde International Woodworking Machinery Fair (Lunjiao) will be held in the neighboring city of Foshan.

 The conference in China is a continuation of the successful LIGNA.Conference series that LIGNA's organizer, Deutsche Messe, launched in Hannover, Germany, back in 2016.
 The central theme of the LIGNA.Conference in China is "Integrated Woodworking – Customized Solutions", which anticipates one of the focus themes of the next LIGNA trade fair in Hannover, which will be held from 27 to 31 May 2019.